Livox-SDK/livox_high_precision_mapping/README.md

 **Port Configuration**

-After connecting the above hardware, there will be two more devices in the `/dev/` directory of Manifold 2, such as:
+After connecting the above hardware, there will be two more devices in the `/dev/` directory of Manifold 2:

 ```
 /dev/ttyUSB0